alwillis4/lab03-exercises/README.md

 My third lab
 Find All Duplicates
 Write a function (or static method in the case of Java) that accepts a list of integers and returns a list of only those integers that appear more than once.
+A nested loop finds duplicate values of a list of integers by comparing ech eleements with every other eleement and checking manually to find every possible pair.
+It start by taking the first element in the list and checking it agaist the other element in the list and repeats the process on the rest of the elements.
+It is good becuase  is easy to implment and doen not need extra strictures but is can struggle a lot with large list can take up more running time.the dictionary methode works looks at how many time an element appears in a list. it is more efficent for larger lists and does not make unesscar searches.